element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `caches`

-*(object)* A cache “factor” is a multiplier that can be applied to each of Synapse’s caches in order to increase or decrease the maximum number of entries that can be stored.
+*(object)* A cache "factor" is a multiplier that can be applied to each of Synapse's caches in order to increase or decrease the maximum number of entries that can be stored.

 This setting has the following sub-options: